andreasabel/inCode/entry/introducing-the-backprop-library.md

     expx = exp x
 ```

-We can define the logistic function using only `Num` operations. `softMax`
+We can define the logistic function using only `Num` operations, which operate
-requires us to `norm_1` (to get the absolute sum of all items in a vector) from
+component-wise for *hmatrix* types. `softMax` requires us to `norm_1` (to get
+the absolute sum of all items in a vector) from *hmatrix*, and also `konst` (to
-*hmatrix*, and also `konst` (to generate a vector of a single item repeated).
+generate a vector of a single item repeated).
+Still, though, pretty much a
-Still, though, pretty much a straightforward implementation of the mathematical
+straightforward implementation of the mathematical definitions.
-definitions.

 ### Error Function

-Our neural network makes our predictions, but, in order to train a network, we
+This neural network now makes predictions.
+However, in order to *train* a
-need a scalar *error function* to minimize.
-This is a function on the network
+network, we actually need a scalar *error function* that we want to minimize.
+This is a function on the network that, given an input and its expected output,
-that, given an input the expected output, computes how "bad" the network is.
-It
+computes how "bad" the currently network is.
+It computes the error between the
-computes the error between the output of the network and the expected output, as
-a single number.
+output of the network and the expected output, as a single number.

 To do this, we will be using the [cross
 entropy](https://en.wikipedia.org/wiki/Cross_entropy) between the target output
 and the network output.
-This is a pretty standard error function for
+This is a standard error function for classification
-classification problems, and smaller cross-entropies indicate better
+problems; smaller cross-entropies indicate "better" predictions.
-predictions.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/backprop/intro-normal.hs#L28-L48